 There’s no shortage of culture in São Paulo!
-The city always has something interesting on, so we’ve put together the exhibitions on in SP that you can’t miss this month.
+The city always has something interesting on, so we’ve put together the exhibitions in São Paulo that you can’t miss this month.
 Check out our guide!

 Exhibitions in SP to see this month